jeremydub/dot15d4/docs/driver/driver-design.md

 - **R06.02** Upper layers SHALL ensure that tasks are scheduled in advance respecting protocol- and driver-specific guard times.
 Upper layers SHALL allocate sufficiently large task execution windows for each task.
 Drivers SHALL reject tasks that do not respect guard times and execution times.
 - **R06.03** If the upper layer does not schedule a subsequent task after the immediate task has been executed then the following rules apply:
   - Radio Off task: The radio is kept in low-power mode.
-  - RX task: The radio is kept powered and idle in RX mode (as supported by the hardware) but will ignore any incoming packet.
+  - RX task: The radio is kept powered and idle in rx mode (as supported by the hardware) but will ignore any incoming packet.
-  - TX task: The radio is kept powered and idle in TX mode (as supported by the hardware) and will ignore any incoming packet.
+  - TX task: The radio is kept powered and idle in tx mode (as supported by the hardware) and will ignore any incoming packet.
-  - Send ACK task: The radio is kept powered and idle in TX mode (as supported by hardware) and will ignore any incoming packet.
+  - Send ACK task: The radio is kept powered and idle in tx mode (as supported by hardware) and will ignore any incoming packet.
-  - Wait for ACK task: The radio is kept powered and idle in RX mode (as supported by hardware) and will ignore any incoming packet.
+  - Wait for ACK task: The radio is kept powered and idle in rx mode (as supported by hardware) and will ignore any incoming packet.
 - **R06.04** Scheduling SHALL be aware of the minimal operation-specific "guard time" required by the driver to update its state, i.e. only such tasks SHALL be accepted that can still be scheduled on-time on the underlying hardware.
 - **R06.05** During "radio off" windows, the driver MAY disable the radio and put the peripheral into the lowest possible energy consumption mode.
 Protocols optimized for battery-supplied devices (Thread, 6TiSCH, etc.) upgrade this requirement to "SHALL".
 - **R06.06** Ongoing reception of a frame MAY be continued even if the reception window already ended and the following "radio off" or "send" window started.
 The model SHALL make this feature configurable so that upper layers MAY control driver behavior in this respect.